 The trolley museum crew can show your group an orientation video.
 Visitors learn that the trolley era started in the 1890s but ran its course by the 1940s, when streetcars began to be replaced by automobiles and buses.
 A group meal can be arranged indoors or in the picnic area.
 Behind-the-scenes tours of the museum are available.

 For more glimpses of yesteryear, groups can tour historic homes and soak up the old-time atmosphere in downtown Washington.
 Learn all about the Whiskey Rebellion in the 1788 David Bradford House, a showplace of gracious 18th century living that belonged to a prominent attorney.
 The rebellion, as you may recall from history books, was fomented in the early 1790s by Western Pennsylvania farmers protesting the federal government’s excise tax on whiskey.
 In 1794 federal troops were sent in to end the uprising.
-The fourth annual Whiskey Rebellion Festival, with music, re-enactments and a parade, takes place July 10-12 in downtown Washington.
+The annual Whiskey Rebellion Festival, with music, re-enactments and a parade, takes place each July in downtown Washington.

 Experience the Civil War era at the LeMoyne House, a stately 1812 home that served as a stop for runaway slaves on the Underground Railroad.
 Learn how Dr. Francis Julius LeMoyne, a staunch abolitionist, risked his own freedom by opening his home to escaping slaves bound for Canada.
 The house serves as the Washington County Historical Society museum and has period artifacts from throughout the area, including military relics.